spf13/spf13-vim/README.markdown

 ![spf13-vimrc image][spf13-vimrc-img]

-The .vimrc file is suited to programming.
+The .vimrc file is optimized for programming.
 It is extremely well organized and folds in sections.
 Each section is labeled and each option is commented.

-It fixes many of the inconveniences of vanilla vim including
+It fixes many of the inconveniences of vanilla vim as follows:

- * A single config can be used across Windows, Mac and linux
+ * A single config can be used across Windows, Mac and linux.
  * Eliminates swap and backup files from littering directories, preferring to store in a central location.
- * Fixes common typos like :W, :Q, etc
+ * Fixes common typos such as :W, :Q, etc.
- * Setup a solid set of settings for Formatting (change to meet your needs)
+ * Creates a solid set of settings for formatting (change to meet your needs)
- * Setup the interface to take advantage of vim's features including
+ * Sets up the interface to take advantage of vim's features, including
-   * omnicomplete
+   * omnicomplete,
-   * line numbers
+   * line numbers,
-   * syntax highlighting
+   * syntax highlighting,
-   * A better ruler & status line
+   * a better ruler & status line,
-   * & more
+   * and more.
- * Configuring included plugins
+ * Configuring the included plugins

 ## Customization